 1. Lessons don’t overawe learners

 Let’s face it, if you’ve got to train an entire workforce in a new corporate policy or practice, they’re not going to be queuing up to do the course.
-If they’re faced with having to make time in a busy schedule to perform a large course there will be a natural sense of dread.
+If they’re faced with having to make time in a busy schedule to perform a large course, there will be a natural sense of dread.
 Even an enthusiastic, new worker, who may be learning how to actually do their new retail job, is not likely to be mentally excited at the prospect of doing a significant amount of training.
-However, by giving them courses that have been reduced to bite-sized chunks, they face a totally-different proposition and will start from a less-apprehensive position.
+However, by giving them courses that have been reduced to bite-sized chunks, they face a totally different proposition and will start from a less apprehensive position.

 2. Courses are quicker and easier to produce

 An ongoing study by td.org shows that it typically takes Instructional Designers 28 – 143 hours just to produce one hour of training(!)
 With microlearning, it can take minutes.
-In fact, if you have a very long list of content, questions and answers, some learning management systems (LMS) can auto populate them into an interactive course in less-than ten seconds!
+In fact, if you have a very long list of content, questions, and answers, some learning management systems (LMS) can auto-populate them into an interactive course in less than ten seconds!
 Either way, if you use an LMS with multiple templates, it typically takes a very short amount of time to create a fantastic, interactive course.
 This is one of the great cost-saving benefits of microlearning.

 3. Better information retention

 It’s been clinically proven that microlearning results in better information retention.
-While such a claim might sound like a shampoo commercial, it’s simple to demonstrate thanks to basic chunking strategy – the process of dividing information into easily-digestible, bite-sized chunks.
+While such a claim might sound like a shampoo commercial, it’s simple to demonstrate thanks to a basic chunking strategy – the process of dividing information into easily digestible, bite-sized chunks.
 Try and remember this phone number: 04005559659.
 How about now: 0400 555 9659?
 Three chunks of numbers compared to a mass of 11 digits are far easier for the human brain to absorb and transfer into long-term memory.
 If you offer more than four pieces of information at once, few people can retain all of the information – it gets overwritten or forgotten.
 There’s more on this chunking strategy here, but the upshot is that you’ll get far better, long-term memory retention if you teach a few pieces of information at once.

 4. Microlearning makes learning fun

 People like learning new things.
 But they don’t like being told to do so.
 If your course involves sitting someone down in front of a long, boring video or presentation and then asking questions, you won’t achieve the results you want.
-But if you make microlessons interactive, gamified and even competitive, you’ll have people learning without realising they’re doing it.
+But if you make microlessons interactive, gamified, and even competitive, you’ll have people learning without realizing they’re doing it.
 And this makes for far better information retention.
 It’s one of the major benefits of microlearning.